zajcomm/argonaut_examples/node-express/README.md

 ![image](https://user-images.githubusercontent.com/9110203/162896423-a8de9db2-905e-4e19-aacf-aa906c6b1d12.png)

-- You can find your app in the `Applications` section anytime.
+- You can also find your app in the `Applications` section anytime.

 ![image](https://user-images.githubusercontent.com/9110203/162896689-a45dab26-e3f2-4593-a97c-77ae01d5e4cc.png)